medcomdk/MedCom-FHIR-Communication/docs/index.md

 A key part of the Messaging Network is to provide funcionality for Reliable Messaging.

-Sending and Receiving Systems **MUST** support the Reliable Messaging scenarios outlined in the following section.
+Sending and Receiving Systems **SHALL** support the Reliable Messaging scenarios outlined in the following section.

 **Generic Reliable Messaging Model**